 Also referred to as hardboard, pressboard or masonite siding, is mainly comprised of wood fibers, flakes or chips that are held together by glues and resins.
 This type of siding was extremely popular from the 1980’s to the mid 1990’s as a low cost alternative to other existing house sidings.
 It is mainly referred to as masonite siding because the company Masonite was the first manufacturer of this type of product.
 However, there have been several companies that have manufactured this type of product since it was introduced in the 1920’s.
 There are many different types and styles of this product that have been made into both vertical and horizontal sidings.
 The best way to tell what type of siding it is, is to go to an unfinished area like the attic, and look on the backside of the board to find the manufacturer’s name or an AHA code (The American Hardboard Association).
 This will help you determine the manufacturer of the product and where it was made.
 Another way is to try and identify specific markings on the exterior grain (if one exists).
 For instance, the Masonite Brand siding has a waffle iron texture, Weyerhaeuser’s has a smoother finish that resembles cork, and Louisiana Pacific (LP) siding has a distinct knot that is repetitive throughout the board.
-(You’ll find lots more great information and pictures of various hardboard siding materials here.)
+(You’ll find more information about Common Problems and pictures of various hardboard siding materials here.)

 4) Asbestos Siding